bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-1.md

 And now if Adam is telling me, okay, like even with Wasabi or with zero link, we already have like timeouts of two minutes.
 Yeah.
 It's larger than I expected to be honest.
-But I think it's something that that really we should look into.
+But I think it's something that really we should look into.
 Because I said, I think like from a privacy point of view, it's actually the stronger model.
 Also, not relying on Tor gives you the advantage that Some people may not be able to use Tor for various reasons and here they still get a meaningful anonymity guarantee.
 Whereas if you really rely on Tor, Either you can run it or you cannot.